 Time is also a factor.
-If possible, have a nightly file sent to the affiliate network that lists out all the sales that were produced offline from the online source.
+If possible, have a nightly file sent to the affiliate technology provider (affiliate network or SaaS) that lists out all the sales that were produced offline from the online source.
 For example, this information might show that affiliate 123 referred shopper 567, what the sale amount was, and what commission amount to send to the affiliate.

 Timely results benefit both the affiliate and the retailer.
 The affiliate is able to quickly see the impact of their efforts, which could encourage more distribution, and the retailer gains faster results on the efficacy of the campaign as well as valuable consumer data.

 When initiated and implemented correctly, using affiliate channels to drive online-to-offline promotions can prove to be quite lucrative for retailers and affiliates, and present unique deals to cost-conscious customers.

 Contact us to learn more about how to leverage your affiliate program to drive in-store business for your brand.